-Arguably, the 2016 presidential election should have become a referendum on environmental issues.
-After all, the scientific case for climate change is solid, to put it mildly.
+Arguably, the 2016 presidential election should have been a referendum on environmental issues.
+After all, the scientific case for climate change is solid.
 The havoc caused by major weather events such as Hurricane Sandy, which scientists say will become more frequent as climate change progresses, is obvious.
-The American West is experiencing record drought, and every year seems to be the hottest on the record.
 The Flint water crisis has revealed horrible racial inequities perpetrated by government agencies responsible for providing citizens with clean water.

 Why did these issues have so little influence?
-Based on our research in environmental policy and politics, we believe that U.S. environmentalists are somewhat disconnected with ordinary voters, and consequently are failing to persuade these voters to pay serious attention to environmental issues.
+Based on our research, we believe that U.S. environmentalists are failing to persuade average voters to pay serious attention to environmental issues.
 In our view, the movement needs a new agenda and communications strategy to reach beyond its roots and connect with working-class voters and immigrants.